teaminkling/doc-flow/README.md

 ## Flow

-TL;DR:

-- Create a milestone at the start of a new version of software.
+TL;DR is that it's Scrum but easier and using just GitHub (and optionally ZenHub):

+- Create a milestone/sprint for every upcoming version.
-- Assign all issues to milestones (assigned with descriptive titles).
+- Assign all issues to milestones.
-- Tag.
-Manually release after writing release notes.
+- Tag with `vX.Y.Z` and manually release with your change notes.

-### Plan a Sprint/Milestone
+### Planning a Milestone

-Either this is a set period of time (as in Scrum) or a group of mandatory Issues.
-Either way, plan by creating the Milestone first.

-### Assign Issues to Milestones

-Every Issue can only be worked on when it has both an Assignee and a Milestone.
-The titles should be descriptive so the problem fixed is clearly understood from just the title.

-### Pipeline Quality Checks

-Pull Requests have quality checks.
-Every push to any branch checks the test suite and coverage.
+Milestones are created manually when the need arises.
+Every two weeks, the minor or major version goes up (see [specifics](#specifics) below) but sometimes hotfixes need to be applied.

+These hotfixes often branch directly from the release and are cherrypicked from the issue branches off the trunk.
+They are rare in software offering an API and non-existent in applications.

 ### Release a Version

 When the `main` branch is ready for deployment, it is tagged with `v1.0.5` (for example).
+It must have already passed quality checks for this.

-Maintainers write release notes and then hit "Publish Release" in GitHub Releases which triggers a GitHub Action to perform common CI/CD tasks.
+After that, maintainers write release notes and then hit "Publish Release" in GitHub Releases.

-The version is figured out on each deployment.
-This is also how hotfixes are deployed (patch versions for production).

 ## Specifics

 ### Versioning and Branching

-Just use [Semantic Versioning][semver-link].
+We use [Semantic Versioning][semver-link].
 Remember that `MAJOR` is only incremented from `0` to `1` on a first stable release; breaking changes before `1.0.0` are expected.

 Branching is: